 Since the amount paid can be claimed on demand, this transaction has been recognized as a current receivable.

 Despite the fact that this loan is outstanding since 20th November 2014, we consider it as a current receivable.

-Indeed, we recovered a substantial portion of this loan.
+Indeed, we recovered a substantial portion of this loan in previous years.